milannzz/PySketch/README.md

-# Pencil-Sketch-Using-Python- Convert your images into sketches.
+# Pencil- Convert your images into sketches.

 **Technology Used -**
 1. Python